 Depending on your type of business, you may require additional permits and licenses to operate.
 Regulatory licenses cover areas such as health, the environment, construction, and professional services.

-To find out what licenses your business may need, you can check the Licensing and Regulation section of the DOR website.
+To find out what licenses your business may need, you can check the DOR's website.
 For businesses that offer professional and occupational services, you can check the Professional Licenses & Permits section.

 8. Get insurance.

 There are different types of business insurance available, including: